-Prerequisite Foundations of Art (can be taken concurrently)
+Prerequisite Art 101 (can be taken concurrently) or instructor approval

 Course Description: This course is for students who wish to develop their painting skills.
 Students will explore basic color theory and painting techniques using watercolor and acrylic.
 Projects will incorporate components from art history.
 Students will develop an appreciation and understanding of compositional choices in paintings.